Pulluvila: Libraries

 Jaihind Library is the oldest library in Pulluvila.
 A Sports and Arts club also works along with the library from the beginning.
 And many footballers has risen from the club and been part of the various santhosh trophy teams.
 Apart from that a Vanita library called Friends Vanitha Library and Kalasagar Library are also situated in the village.
-During the Covid-19 pandemic period, these libraries helped the local student in their studies through becoming community study centers.
+During the Covid-19 pandemic period, which was serious in Pulluvila, these libraries helped the local student in their studies through becoming community study centers.